EthChil/BigCreteWebsite/content/Blogs/What makes a good blog.md

 convey what I’m all about which is building things.
 Just like how concrete is an iconic technology of the modern world we live in, I hope that Big Crete will stand for projects equally as pivotal (unlikely, but a boy can dream).

-I also want to thank Clayton Haight (clayhaight.com) who graciously open sourced his blog format and agreed to let me use it for my own.
+I also want to thank [Clayton Haight](https://clayhaight.com) who graciously open sourced his blog format and agreed to let me use it for my own.
 So, if you are interested in making your own blog and want an easy starting point to feel free to copy this format but make sure to credit Clayton not myself.